TheLostLeo/Arch-Linux-installtion/README.md

 ## Windows Detection in GRUB

-If you have Windows installed and want to dual boot with Arch Linux, follow these steps to ensure Windows appears in your GRUB menu:
+If you have Windows installed and want to dual boot with Arch Linux, follow these steps to ensure Windows appears in your GRUB menu (make sure your in chroot):

 ### Install Required Packages